At a Glance

 Some tips for your application 🫡

-Understand the Role: Before applying, make sure you fully understand the responsibilities of an Independent Stalking Advocacy Caseworker.
+Understand the Role: Before applying, make sure you fully understand the responsibilities of the Independent Stalking Advocacy Caseworker.
 Familiarise yourself with the specific skills and experiences required, such as managing a caseload and conducting risk assessments.

 How to prepare for a job interview at Black Country Women's Aid